joffreybesos/d2r-mapview/README.md

   - Monsters as a white dot
   - Unique/champion/superunique monsters as a larger gold dot
   - Monster immunities
-  - Unique items on ground (flashing alert)
-  - Set items on ground (flashing alert)
-  - High runes on ground (Lem and above) (flashing alert)
-  - Super chests marked (Lower Kurast chests)
+  - Item drop alerts with a customisable filter
+  - Text to speech to announce dropped special items defined in your item filter
-  - Shrines and their type
+  - Shows shrines and their type
   - Portals
   - All doors and waypoints marked
   - A purple line drawn to the next level exit